 The rock plate of a shoe is found between the outsole and midsole.
-It provides protection under foot from injury from rocks and stones.
+It provides protection underfoot from injury from rocks and stones.
 Usually, made of a material such as carbon or plastic fibre, they stop the awful pain of stepping on loose debris on the trails.

 The toe rand around the front of a shoe is also great for protecting your toes when stubbing them on a rock or tree root.
-You will find the whole upper of the shoe is designed to protect your from harsher terrain.
+You will find the whole upper of the shoe is designed to protect you from harsher terrain.
 This is the reason they are a little heavier than your usual road shoe.

 We have a whole article dedicated to waterproof trail shoes so we won’t bang on about it too much here but waterproof shoes are great in really wet and cold conditions.
-They are great for runners who spend a lot of time running through light snow or through that fresh morning grassy dew as they stop the water getting in and making your socks wet.
+They are great for runners who spend a lot of time running through light snow or through that fresh morning grassy dew as they stop the water from getting in and making your socks wet.
 This is not only uncomfortable but can also lead to blisters.
 Waterproof trail shoes are made from GORE-TEX or GTX – be careful when ordering trail shoes that if you don’t want the waterproof version, you don’t order anything that contains the word GORE-TEX.

-The major benefit of waterproof trail shoes is that they stop the water getting into your shoe along with stones and debris when making your way through puddles on the trails.
+The major benefit of waterproof trail shoes is that they stop the water from getting into your shoe along with stones and debris when making your way through puddles on the trails.
 The converse of this is that they also stop the water from getting out.
 The ventilation is also less than a normal traIl shoe meaning your feet can get terribly hot.
-They are not the kind of shoe you want on a really hot day.
+They are not the kind of shoes you want on a really hot day.

 Cushioning and support